In 2016, CDC invested $11.6 million of equity in M-KOPA, with a subsequent follow-on round of $7 million in November 2017.

 The system runs through a control box, which contains a mobile data chip, through which customers can buy credit for their power.

 Our investment will enable M-KOPA to provide low-cost electricity to low-income customers in Kenya, via daily mobile payment plans on a lease-to-own basis.
-This allows them to replace highly polluting kerosene with a long-term, sustainable electricity producing system.
+This allows them to access electricity in their homes, often for the first time, and can contribute to reduced emissions when replacing kerosene lamps.

 Since 2012, we’ve only invested in Africa and South Asia.
 Investments outside these regions are from our pre-2012 portfolio.